Fremantle Stuff > FHS > Fremantle Studies > 1 > Sally May

 As it was always understood that the market was built by the government not with the object of making profits, but for the benefit of the fishermen, the public and the industry, [and] we feel that this action on the part of the Fremantle Council is very much opposed to this primary object.
 The letter was signed by 74 members.
 84

 The Italians also formed the Western Australian Fishermen's Association to lobby against the monopoly and charges.
 They approached politicians and Fisheries staff with a proposal to lease the Fish Market to the Association.
 Fisheries opposed the concept, concerned that it would be a conﬂict of interest and cause ever more problems within the industry.
 The Italian fishers then lobbied for a lease on the auction tables to reduce the charges they paid for their use.
 This too was denied.
 85

 The Fremantle Fish Market, 1930s

-In the 1930s with South Jetty, now called Fish Market Jetty, rotting, the Fish Market was relocated to the foreshore, a site now occupied by the Sicilian Restaurant and MacDonalds. [in 2017 the Bathers Beach House building] The southern end of the jetty was later removed.
+In the 1930s with South Jetty, now called Fish Market Jetty, rotting, the Fish Market was relocated to the foreshore, a site now occupied by the Sicilian Restaurant and McDonalds. [in 2020 the Bathers Beach House building] The southern end of the jetty was later removed.

 Public Works Dept